jaydipjsuvagiya/frontend-developers-meetup/04-2020/README.md

 require("jquery");
 require("bootstrap/dist/js/bootstrap.bundle");
 ```
-* now it's turn to generate webpack.mix.js file at root(for compiling/bundling our scss and js file to our production folder. you can check [laravel-mix](https://laravel-mix.com/docs/5.0/installation) documentation for more)
+* now it's time to generate webpack.mix.js file at root level of our directory(for compiling/bundling our scss and js file to our production folder. you can check [laravel-mix](https://laravel-mix.com/docs/5.0/installation) documentation for more)
 ```
 let mix = require('laravel-mix');
 mix.js('src/js/app.js', 'public/assets/js/')